elenavanengelenmaslova/kotlin-fundamental-building-blocks/slides.md

 <v-clicks>

-- A lambda function an anonymous function.
+- A lambda function is an anonymous function.

 - Higher-order functions are functions that can accept other functions as parameters, or return functions.